-3.8.1.40 Since claims made by the DES must be paid by statute, it is not necessary to appropriate funds for their payment; however, we recommend that appropriations be made by local governments to ensure their ability to pay future claims.
+3.8.1.40 Since claims made by the ESD must be paid by statute, it is not necessary to appropriate funds for their payment; however, we recommend that appropriations be made by local governments to ensure their ability to pay future claims.

-2. Deferred Compensation Plans - Internal Revenue Code - Section 457
+2) Deferred compensation plans

+3.8.1.50 Background

-- 3.8.1.50 RCW 41.50.770 authorizes all political subdivisions to defer income for all officials and employees.
-This statute also allows political subdivisions to enter into agreements with certain institutions, such as banks, savings and loan associations and insurance companies, to establish deferred compensation plans for the benefit of their employees.
-These plans must be in conformity with the requirements of Section 457 of the Internal Revenue Code. - 3.8.1.60 Deferred compensation plans permit employees to accept less than the full amount of salary earned thus reducing their current federal income tax liability.
-The amount by which the salary is reduced is invested by the employer and upon retirement, disability, termination, unforeseen emergency, or death may be withdrawn by the employees or their beneficiaries. - 3.8.1.70 The plan must be established correctly and administered properly so that the Internal Revenue Service (IRS) does not rule that the plan is not in conformity with the requirements of Section 457 of the Internal Revenue Code. - 3.8.1.80 Because of the many plans available, it is strongly recommended that any local government which intends to establish a deferred compensation plan seek legal counsel to determine conformance with the Internal Revenue Code, Section 457, effective August 20, 1996[1], and obtain approval of the chosen plan by the district. - 3.8.1.90 Caution should be exercised in implementing a plan, not only to protect the employer's legal liability, but also to prevent undue administrative complexities.
-No one can identify all problem areas of deferred compensation plans and their administration, as many problems may surface as a result of choosing a particular carrier, product or administrative system.
+RCW 41.50.770 authorizes all local governments to establish deferred compensation plans for the benefit of their employees in conformity with the requirements of Section 457 or Section 401(a) of the Internal Revenue Code.
+RCW 28A.400.250 further authorizes school districts to establish plans in conformity with the requirements of Section 403(b) of the Internal Revenue Code.

+Deferred compensation plans permit employees to accept less than the full amount of salary earned thus reducing their current federal income tax liability.
+The amount by which the salary is reduced is invested by the employer and upon retirement, disability, termination, unforeseen emergency, or death may be withdrawn by the employees or their beneficiaries.

+3.8.1.70 General requirements

+The plan must be established correctly and administered properly so that the Internal Revenue Service (IRS) does not rule that the plan is not in conformity with the requirements of the Internal Revenue Code.

+3.8.1.80 Because of the many administrators and plans available, it is strongly recommended that any local government which intends to establish a deferred compensation plan seek legal counsel to determine conformance with the Internal Revenue Code, and obtain approval of the chosen plan by the district.

+3.8.1.90 Administrative requirements

+Caution should be exercised in implementing a plan, not only to protect the employer's legal liability, but also to prevent undue administrative complexities.
 Some major administrative requirements are as follows:

 a.
-Make Written Agreements with Plan Administrator
+Make written agreements with plan administrator